FriendlyUser/langchain_esports/README.md

 For MSI 2024, there will be a lot of games to bet on, regenerate rag model on april 21 2024.

 For this system, I think I have to filter the games so that its only for the teams I am comparing to.
 The scorecards are not enough to subfilter, need to limit the data going into the rag model.

+My plan is to pull all the reddit comments about recent games about a certain team for summer, etc .... and then feed it into reddit in order to determine if the team is doing well or bad.